Mutual Fund Analysts

 - Association for Financial Professionals (certified treasury professional, certified corporate financial planning and analysis professional)

-- Market Technicians Association (chartered market technician)
+- CMT Association (chartered market technician)

 Some companies require analysts to obtain their Series 7 (General Securities Representative) and Series 63 (Uniform Securities Agent State Law) or 66 (Uniform Combined State Law) credentials from the Financial Industry Regulatory Authority, the self-regulatory arm of the investment industry.